-Governance is one of the pillars of the credit decision and giving an advantage to customers who have sound governance practices in place.
-Accordingly, Boubyan has been keen on applying the instructions and guidelines of CBK in that regard.
-This has been taken into consideration as well upon designing the banking applications which include a number of authorities for various management levels at companies, in addition to providing the possibility of internal monitoring by the company over the performed transactions in order to ensure uninterrupted, secure, and cutting-edge banking services.
+Internal controls have been developed for the extension processes and to monitor and update customers' files in an ongoing manner.
+This has been taken into consideration as well upon designing the corporate banking applications which include a number of authorities for various management levels for companies, in addition to providing the possibility of internal monitoring by the company over the performed transactions in order to ensure the uninterrupted provision of secure and cutting-edge banking services.